bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

      Plugin Names = "python"
    }

-Now include the plugin as command-plugin in the Fileset resource:
+Now include the plugin as command-plugin in the fileset resource and define a job using this fileset:

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/fileset/postgres.conf